 Selected OAuth Scopes

-Once you’ve added these permissions, you can scroll to the bottom of the page and click the Save button to complete the setup process.
+After that, scroll to the bottom of the page and click the Save button to complete the custom app setup process.

 After the 10-minute waiting period, click the Continue button to view your API information.